kuiper2000/Applied_Math/_sources/PDE/Wave_equation.md

 The coefficients in {eq}`eq175` will be determined by the given initial values of $x$ and $x_t$.
 This is the general setup of wave solutions, where only the temporal structure is considered.

-## D'Alembert's Solutions, Characteristic Lines, and Dispersion Relationship
+## Wave Solution with Space and Time Structures
 Here we will consider a slightly more complicated case where the propagating over a space (i.e., we are observing wave at both space and time.).
 Therefore, the original equation can be rewritten as